SarpGokdag/Python-DecisionTreeClassifier/README.md

 # P.S
 I have developed this project for my Youtube Channel.You can access to that video by just clicking to this link --> https://www.youtube.com/channel/UCmmqyPyvNdI-4yL3UrHbZbQ
-Don't Forget To Suscribe 😃
+Don't Forget To Subscribe 😃